 Having received his undergraduate degree at the University of Pennsylvania and medical degree from the Medical College of Pennsylvania, Aikins completed a general surgery internship at St. Agnes Hospital in Baltimore and an obstetrics/gynecology residency at Robert Wood Johnson Medical School/Cooper University Hospital.
 He also completed gynecologic oncology fellowship at the Hospital of the University of Pennsylvania.
 He is a fellow of the American College of Obstetrics and Gynecology, American College of Surgeons, and the Ghana College of Physicians and Surgeons.
 He is also a member of numerous gynecologic oncology professional societies and committees in the United States and internationally.
 Aikins has published a variety of articles in peer reviewed journals as well as book chapters and presents regularly at regional, national and international meetings.
 He has been a Top Doctor in New Jersey for the Philadelphia Pennsylvania for the past ten years.

-Dr. Aikins will be seeing patients at Rutgers Cancer Institute and Robert Wood Johnson University Hospital Hamilton.
+Dr. Aikins sees patients at Rutgers Cancer Institute and Robert Wood Johnson University Hospital Hamilton.